pentatonica/metric/README.md

 ## Assumptions

 - We will assume that when a metric is below 33% of the maximum value it will be underperforming.
+- We will assume that under performing happen rarely.
 - We will assume that the underperformance periods are continuous.

 ## Output